-Each case of bullying that is reported to the US Dean of Students/MS Head will be treated on an individual basis.
+Each case of bullying that is reported to the Assistant Upper School Head/Middle School Head will be treated on an individual basis.
 Depending on the circumstances, a range of disciplinary steps and strategies will be employed.
 These are outlined in Overlake’s Disciplinary Policies and Consequences.

 - D. Owlets, Bullying at School: What We Know and What We Can Do (Cambridge, MA: Blackwell Publishers, Inc., 1993)